Something that always fascinates me (and also often frustrates me) is something I like to refer to as “Taiwan’s Child Culture.”

 After preschool (called “kindergarten” here in Taiwan), children are sent to elementary school.
 Again, this is an 8am-5pm day.
 For a six year old kid.
 But it gets better!
 Because after school lets out at 5pm, children are sent to after-school programs – privatized learning centers called buxiban or “cram school.”

 The term “cram school” is perfectly suited to describe the average buxiban, because these “small classes” of 10-to-15 students (as opposed to daytime classes of 40-to-50 students) consist of nothing more than drills: memorize, regurgitate, repeat.
 This is important because Taiwanese students are tested in almost every subject almost every day, even as little kids.
 Most students don’t get home until 8pm or 9pm, where they study some more and are lucky to get to bed before 11pm.
 Then they wake up, 7-to-8 hours later, and do it all over again.
+There are buddle nurseries stafford that groom and make kids ready.

 That’s the typical Monday-to-Friday.
 School for twelve hours and, keep in-mind, this is pure school: the vast majority of Taiwanese schools have no recess.
 Social skills are not a priority and, as such, not nurtured or developed.
 The closest thing to social interaction children get is in the requirement that they tattle on any student they see not obeying the person in charge.